'EU, India committed to free, open, inclusive and rules-based Indo-Pacific' | Law-Order

 It said both sides reaffirm the primacy of international law, including the United Nations Convention on Law of the Sea (UNCLOS).

-The grouping also said the two sides are keen to enhance cooperation in the Indo-Pacific region.
+The EU also said the two sides are keen to enhance cooperation in the Indo-Pacific region.

 The evolving situation in the Indo-Pacific region in the wake of China's increasing military muscle-flexing has become a major talking point among leading global powers.